 - Transparency with work being done to maintain fairness and inclusion – e.g. equitable pay, hiring and promotion practices, bias-free performance reviews.

-- How the company is positively impacting the society, environment, and suppliers.
+- How the company is positively impacting society, the environment, and suppliers.

 - Board and leadership visibility – showcase leaders as “winning” role models both at work and outside of work.

-In order to create a positive and successful work environment, it is important to consider cultural differences and keep language simple and clear.
+In order to create a positive and successful work environment, it is important to consider cultural differences and keep the language simple and clear.
 It is also important to regularly remind employees how their work aligns with the mission of the company.
 To foster a strong corporate culture, it is helpful to link company values to specific behaviors that are meaningful to employees.

 These behaviors should also be incorporated into HR processes and recognized through rewards and recognition.
 In addition, it is essential to create a supportive and inclusive environment where employees feel empowered to do their best work.
 This can be achieved through employee-friendly policies and practices, as well as a safe and supportive work culture.
 To cultivate a “winning” mindset within the organization, leaders should consistently communicate the company’s values and goals, and highlight efforts towards fairness and social impact.
 To foster a more human connection with leadership, it is also helpful to share stories about their lives outside of work.